pontem-network/aptos-core/developer-docs-site/docs/nodes/full-node/update-fullnode-with-new-releases.md

 When `devnet` is wiped and updated with newer versions, you will need to update your fullnode as well.
 If you do not, your fullnode will not continue to synchronize with the network.
 To update your fullnode, follow these steps:

-## If you built the fullnode from aptos-core source code
+## If you built the fullnode from pont-core source code

 1. Shutdown your fullnode.

 2. Delete the data folder (the directory path is what you specified in the configuration file, e.g., `fullnode.yaml`).

-    - The default data folder is `/opt/aptos/data`.
+    - The default data folder is `/opt/pont/data`.

 3. Delete the `genesis.blob` file and `waypoint.txt` file (depending on how you configured it, you might not have this file and may instead have a `waypoint` directly in your configuration file).